R21Digital/Project-MorningStar/README.md

 BOT_INSTANCE_NAME=MS11_Alpha python src/main.py --mode quest
 # creates logs/MS11_Alpha.log
 ```
 All log levels, including warnings, are written to this file.
-The application
-does not create a separate `.warnings.log` file.

 Set `LOG_LEVEL` to control how verbose the output is.
 Levels follow the
 standard Python logging values such as `DEBUG` or `INFO` (the default):